soggybag/js-react-native-q4/05-redux/README.md

 ...
 ```

-Here you imported createStore from redux, and used it to to create a new redux store.
-You imported Provider from react-redux and wrapped your App component in the Provider
+Here you imported Provider from react-redux and wrapped your App component in the Provider
 component.
 This makes the store available to all components in App.
 Provider requires
 a store.
 You created the store with createStore() and passed in your combined reducers.

-This concludes the setup of Redux, and should not generate an error.
+**This concludes the setup of Redux, and testing here should not generate an error.**

-The state of the app will not change since the counter component is not sending any
+_The state of the app will **not** change_ since the counter component is not sending any
 actions or listening to state.

 ## Turning Components into Containers

 In React terminology a Container is a Component that works with a Redux Store.
 These
-steps turn the counter component into a Container that will display the value of counter,
+steps turn the counter _Component_ into a _Container_ that will display the value of
-and increment and decrement the counter value by issuing actions.
+counter, and increment and decrement the counter value by issuing actions.

 - Import dependancies
-    1. Add the import to the top
+    1. Add the import to the top `counter.js`

 ```
 import { connect } from 'react-redux';
 import { incrementCounter, decrementCounter } from '../actions';
 ```
+The first line gets a helper method from react-redux that will connect our component
+to the redux store.

-This gets both action creators from `actions/index.js`.
+The second line gets both action creators from `actions/index.js`.

 - Containers are not exported normally.
 We will need to perform a little magic on
 a component to turn it into a container before exporting.